jtriley-eth/ether-deck/README.md

 array is equal to the current threshold.
 This means if the threshold is not equal to the signature array length, the call will fail.

+Additionally, the signature verification loop assumes signatures are in ascending order of associated public keys.
+That is to say each recovered address MUST be greater than the last.
+If this is false, the transaction will revert.
+This satisfies the following invariants.

+1. Any `ecrecover` operation that resolves to the zero address reverts.
+2. Any duplicate signer in the signature list reverts.
+3. Signature malleability reverts.

 ## Application Binary Interface

 ### Built-in Function Selectors